lenarddome/lenarddome/README.md

 🌱 **I am a computational cognitive scientist.**

 My primary research focuses on **computational modeling of human heterogeneity**.
-I also develop new and innovative frameworks ([https://psyarxiv.com/ygmcj](https://psyarxiv.com/ygmcj)) for large-scale relative model comparisons.
+I also develop new and innovative frameworks ([Dome & Wills, 2025, Psych.Rev.](https://doi.org/10.1037/rev0000550)) for large-scale relative model comparisons.
 In addition, I have done effect-centric research on when **intelligent systems fail** with a special focus on the **inverse base-rate effect** - an irrational effect of non-uniform generalization of learned experience.
 I work hard on **open-sourcing science!** Transparency, openness, reproducibility, and accessibility are at the core of my work culture.